HoopCHINA/ExliteRPC/README.md

 Credit
 ------

-Thanks for Hoopchina.com for sponsor resources to make this library happen.
+Thanks to Hoopchina.com for sponsor resources to make this library happen.